Gustav Ritter von Kahr: District president and minister president

 Following the failure of the 1920 Kapp Putsch in Berlin, General Arnold von Möhl, after consulting with Kahr, Georg Escherich and Munich Police Chief Ernst Pöhner, demanded that Minister President Hoffmann establish an emergency regime in Bavaria.
 Hoffmann refused to do so and resigned, followed by the rest of his cabinet.
 Kahr was then elected minister president by the Bavarian Reichstag on 16 March 1920.
 A Protestant monarchist and member of the Catholic Bavarian People's Party (BVP), Kahr presided over a middle-class right-wing government and pursued an independent position for Bavaria within the German Reich.
 Backed by the Civil Guard, he had the leftist workers' and soldiers' councils dissolved and established Bavaria's reputation as the Reich's "cell of order" (Ordnungszelle), referring to the "order" in Bavaria after the turmoil and bloodshed of the Bavarian Soviet Republic and in contrast to the "Marxist" Weimar Republic headed by Social Democrats.
 As part of an anti-Semitic campaign throughout Germany in 1920 and following a suggestion from Crown Prince Rupprecht of Bavaria, Kahr ordered the mass expulsion from Bavaria of so-called Eastern Jews, many of whom had lived there for generations.

-After the enactment in Berlin of the Law for the Protection of the Republic which banned organizations that opposed the "constitutional republican form of government" as well as their printed matter and meetings, Kahr resigned in protest on 12 September 1921 since the act led to the disbanding of the Civil Guard, which was Kahr's main source of support.
+After the enactment in Berlin of the Law for the Protection of the Republic, which increased the punishments for politically motivated acts of violence and banned organizations that opposed the "constitutional republican form of government" as well as their printed matter and meetings, Kahr resigned in protest on 12 September 1921 since the act led to the disbanding of the Civil Guard, which was Kahr's main source of support.
 He returned to his former post as district president of Upper Bavaria.